TriagalenCheteriagalnik/sensors.community.downloader/README.md

 - "rows_corrected_k_kohler" shows you how many data rows were corrected using the k-value from the settings due to being associated a relative humidity higher than 70% but lower than 98%.
 - "bad_lines_skipped" represents how many data rows were discarded due to being "bad" - i.e. blank, NaN, or filled with non-numerical values.
 This is corrupted data.
 - the "stat_ci" rows show only the statistical error, which assumes all particle sensor readings are perfectly accurate once humidity-adjusted.
-- the adj_ci" rows also add in the instrumental measurement error (±15% и  ±10 μg /m³ for the SDS011 sensor).
+- the adj_ci" rows also add in the instrumental measurement error (±15% and ±10 μg /m³ for the SDS011 sensor; whichever is higher).
 Use these for your error bars.
 - "n_samples" simply shows how many non-discarded data points are left after processing has been finished for the relevant sensor and time period.
 These are the data points that were used for the statistical calculations.
 - The timestamps in the individual sensor files show you the exact time when converted to the local sensor timezone.
 This is noted when compared to UTC.
 For example "2024-01-01 02:00:00+02:00" means that the reading was done at 02:00:00 local sensor time, and the local sensor time zone is UTC+2.
 This also should take into account daylight savings.
 - Only particle sensor files have PM2.5 and PM10 data.
 Only humidity sensor files have temperature and humidity readings.
 This is normal and is the reason we "pair" them in the configuration.